 This class is specifically formatted to address the physical and emotional needs of those affected by cancer and it's treatments.
 Whether you are newly diagnosed, in treatment, or a survivor, yoga can further your journey of recovery.
 Physically, yoga can build strength and flexibility in safe ways, stimulate the immune system and move lymph and build bone density.
 Yoga also gives cancer patients and survivors a venue to build community and feel empowered to take control of their well-being.
 All experience levels are welcome, but participants must have the ability to get up and down from the floor without assistance.
 HOW IS THIS CLASS DIFFERENT FROM A REGULAR YOGA CLASS?
 Yoga for Cancer Support (YCS) and Beyond focuses on stimulating the immune system through movement, improves flexibility, builds strength, eases anxiety, and gives students a sense of community through shared experience and resources.
-This free class is offered once a month on Sunday afternoon at 1pm at the Scarsdale studio.
 Although the YCS class and a gentle yoga class share similarities there are differences:

 - Many poses are modified to address common side effects from cancer treatment (chemo, radiation, surgery, steroids, pain meds), along with conditions sometimes associated with treatment: lymphedema, bone loss (osteoporosis/osteopenia), scar tissue and tightness in surgical areas, ports, pain, anxiety, nausea, dizziness, constipation, neuropathy, weight gain and exhaustion.